 - 86% of participants of this program agreed or strongly agree with the statement “I believe I can make some difference in solving community problems” as compared to 41% before the program and only 55% of youth nationwide.

-- 98% of participants who attend the Action Civics Fair report a belief that the work they have done is valued by the larger community.
+- 98% of participants who attend the Action Civics Showcase report a belief that the work they have done is valued by the larger community.